bhmj/pg-api/README.md

 #### Content type

-Default content-type is `application/json` but it is possible to set any other, like `application/xml`, `text/html`, `text/plain` and  include charset info if needed: `application/xml; charset="UTF-8"`
+Default content-type is `application/json` but it is possible to set any other, like `application/xml`, `text/html`, `text/plain` and also to include character set info if needed: `application/xml; charset="UTF-8"`

 #### Headers passthrough